GOD TV celebrates 10 years in Africa

 MEDIA RELEASE: FRIDAY FEBRUARY 10, 2012

-GOD TV opened its Africa office in Cape Town in early 2001 as the GOD Channel commenced broadcasting across the continent of Africa via satellite.
+GOD TV opened its Africa office in Cape Town in early 2001 as GOD TV commenced broadcasting across the continent of Africa via satellite.
 Since then GOD TV has built up a loyal viewership that has grown to include viewers in over 50 African nations.
-A second regional office was opened in Kenya in 2009 and the GOD Channel has just launched on KISS TV in Kenya reaching a further four million viewers.
+A second regional office was opened in Kenya in 2009 and GOD TV has just launched on KISS TV in Kenya reaching a further four million viewers.

 Over the past decade GOD TV has aired several LIVE broadcasts of mass events in Africa including Reinhard Bonnke direct from Nigeria and Angus Buchan’s Mighty Men’s Conferences with hundreds of thousands of men in attendance.
 In December 2011 GOD TV hosted its first major Christmas production, 'Christmas With GOD TV' which was recorded in Cape Town with the Cape Philharmonic Orchestra and broadcast globally.